 You can list up to three preferred programs in your application, so be sure to explore your options.

 Please refer to the admission requirements listed on the program page.
 Some of the programs have additional admission requirements (such as portfolio) or require students to complete an assessment as part of admissions criteria (such as HOAE).

 Applying online is the only way you can apply.
 Sheridan doesn't have paper applications.

-The non-refundable application fee of $100 is payable online by Visa, MasterCard or electronic wire transfer at the time of application.
-Credit card is preferred as it is a faster method of payment.
+The non-refundable application fee of $100 is payable online by credit card at the time of application.

-Note that the Application Fee is valid for one academic year only – May to January.
+Note that the Application Fee is valid for three program choices only.